RSA-2407/Aircraft-Fuselage-Vertical-Crash-worthiness-Simulation-using-Abaqus-Explicit/README.md

-# Aircraft Fuselage Crashworthiness Analysis with Abaqus Finite Element Analysis
+# Aircraft Fuselage Vertical Crash-worthiness Simulation using Abaqus/Explicit

 In this project, we explore the intricacies of aircraft fuselages— the main body structures of airplanes, which house passengers, cargo, and other essential components.
 The fuselage plays a critical role in ensuring the overall structural integrity and safety of the aircraft.